wp-plugins/decategorizer/readme.txt

 **August 15th, 2008, ~9pm**
 Actually, I'm not even sure if it works with older versions now :|
 Will check tomorrow.
+	- 0.4 update: still had no time to check (orly?) but you really should be using the latest version of Redirection, anyway ;)

 **Changelog:**

+0.4		- plugin now checks if redirection tables exist (d'oh) before starting to work.
+It also checks whether adding redirections is actually needed (if you have no child categories, for example).

 0.3		- added automatic creation of redirection rules.
 PLEASE NOTE: Although I've been testing the plugin for the past